BrettLoewen/Board-Board-Prototype/README.md

 1. Clone the project to your device.
 2. Install Node 22 or later.
 3. Navigate into the project's directory.
-4. Install npm for the project:
+4. Install the project's packages using npm:

 ```
 npm install